Depending on where you live in the world, “couponing” is popular.

 A quick SEMrush.com check gives a peek at their crazy traffic.

 There are a plethora of sites that now offer submission of coupons.
-Perhaps not considering this as a viable marketing option is potentially a missed opportunity.
+This is a viable marketing option, which shouldn’t be missed.
 Many sites are free to submit, however some are more heavily monitored than others.

 Coupon Site Link Opportunities